David Pickering (rugby union)

-He is also a former Wales international rugby union player.
-He played club rugby for Llanelli RFC and Neath RFC.
-He won 23 caps for Wales between 1983 and 1987 and captained the national team on eight occasions.
+David Francis Pickering (born 16 December 1960) is a rugby union administrator, coach and former player who played as a flanker for Llanelli RFC and Neath RFC.
+He played for Llanelli for a decade making over 200 appearances and scored 40 tries.
+He won 23 caps for the Wales national team between 1983 and 1987, and captained the national team on eight occasions.